Post by Barry Kresch

 Not only does off-peak charging help avoid the necessity of building additional distribution infrastructure, it has the potential to lower ratepayer bills.
 A study commissioned by the state several years ago conducted by MJ Bradley and Associates, modeled that if EVs become widely adopted and mostly charge off-peak, that revenue could cause the utilities to exceed their permitted rate of return.
 The overage would be returned to ratepayers.

-For a deeper dive into the details of the CPBC, this is an explainer that was published by the CT Mirror last spring, and this is an excellent video made by Andy Bauer for the CT Energy Network that details many of the good things that are supported by the CPBC.
+For a deeper dive into the details of the CPBC, this is an explainer that was published by the CT Mirror last spring, and includes a description of how the Millstone adjustment works.
+(It has to do with the cost of the Dominion contract relative to the price of natural gas.
+There are times when it can lower bills.)
+This is an excellent video made by Andy Bauer for the CT Energy Network that details many of the good things that are supported by the CPBC, along with another, shorter, video focusing on load-shifting.

 The anger of the summer carried into the legislative session in 2025 and from that emerged SB4.
 In part, the bill removed some of what is covered in CPBC and shifted those items to general obligation bonds.
-It lowers utility bills but the cost has to be borne by the taxpayers at large, along with interest charges.
+It lowers utility bills but the cost is now borne by the taxpayers at large, along with interest charges.
 One of the items, accounting for a fraction of a cent per kWh, was the EV charging program.
 In the process, the program sustained cuts.
-The residential single-family incentive is now restricted to households earning no more than 3 times the federal poverty level or those living in concentrated poverty census tracts.
-(For those who qualify, the incentive amount increased from $1,000 to $1,500 but the number of allowable chargers has been decreased from 2 to 1 per household.)
+The residential single-family incentive is now restricted to households with an income of no more than 3 times the federal poverty level or those living in concentrated poverty census tracts.
+(For those who qualify, the incentive amount is now increased from $1,000 to $1,500, the reasoning being a customer pool that is both much smaller and lower income, but the number of allowable chargers has been decreased from 2 to 1 per household.)

 The Bigger Picture